 There are also other measures you can put in place such as setting up parental controls on the devices your children are using, and checking that internet connected devices are safe to use.

-While we can’t control everything our children will see online, talking to children honestly about what to look out for and encouraging them to talk to you openly will help you tackle and report any suspicious behavior early on.
+While we can’t control everything our children will see online, talking to children honestly about what to look out for and encouraging them to talk to you openly will help you tackle and report any suspicious behaviour early on.

 Whether you’re a parent, carer, teacher or a child yourself, there are a few websites offering advice, guidance and support for keeping safe online: